 The Writing Process (2nd and up)

-This talk for large groups (cafeterias, gyms, auditoriums, fields, spaceships, etc.) begins with a focus on science and technology journalism before turning to fiction.
-At the start I review some of the wilder stories I’ve written over the years for magazines like Popular Science and Discover.
+This talk for large groups (cafeterias, gyms, auditoriums, fields, spaceships, etc.) takes kids through the process of writing fiction and nonfiction from the initial spark through the 19th revision.
 I stress the importance of becoming an expert in whatever subject you write about, whether it’s brain surgery, flying cars, surfing, or family history.
-Then I talk the students through the entire process of writing a book, from the initial idea through the planning, the creative writing, the revisions, and the finished work.

 The 35 Rules of Writing (4th and up)